At Current Price, Is It Too Late To Buy SM Energy Company (SM)?

 It appears that more than several institutional investors and hedge funds decided to increase stakes in SM in the recent period.
 That is how BlackRock Fund Advisors now has an increase position in SM by 2.79% in the first quarter, owning 15.86 million shares of SM stocks, with the value of $145.64 million after the purchase of an additional 430,987 shares during the last quarter.
 In the meanwhile, The Vanguard Group, Inc. also increased their stake in SM shares changed 0.46% in the first quarter, which means that the company now owns 11.82 million shares of company, all valued at $108.47 million after the acquisition of additional 53,696 shares during the last quarter.

 Dimensional Fund Advisors LP acquired a new position in SM Energy Company during the first quarter, with the value of $86.76 million, and SSgA Funds Management, Inc. increased their stake in the company’s shares by 22.54% in the first quarter, now owning 1,468,262 shares valued at $73.29 million after the acquisition of the additional 7.98 million shares during the last quarter.
-In the end, Capital Research & Management Co. increased their position by 0.65% during the first quarter, now owning 7.11 million SM shares, now holding the value of $65.26 million in SM with the purchase of the additional 689 shares during the period of the last quarter.
+In the end, Encompass Capital Advisors LLC increased their position by 22.39% during the first quarter, now owning 2.78 million SM shares, now holding the value of $25.52 million in SM with the purchase of the additional 2,779,666 shares during the period of the last quarter.